Pregnancy odds and ends

 When pregnant:

-Buy a few maxi-length dresses.
-Yes they’re a cliché, but as your stomach gets bigger, shorter hemlines get higher and pushed further out, making you vulnerable to sneaky gusts of wind.
+If you’re a dress-wearer, buy a few maxi-length dresses.
+They’re a cliché, but as your stomach gets bigger, shorter hemlines get higher and pushed further out, making you vulnerable to sneaky gusts of wind.

 Things with patterns don't show stains as much.